Yaroster/skoomaDen.me/src/content/posts/Review of The du Louvre Cote Jardin by Palais des Thes.md

 *From Palais des Thés:*

-_“The fruit of a collaboration between the Louvre Museum and Palais des Thés, the thés du Louvre are fragrant new blends which pay homage to the two faces of the Louvre: the monumental aspect of the palace with its elegant architecture and the poetic charm of the Tuileries Garden.
+_"The fruit of a collaboration between the Louvre Museum and Palais des Thés, the thés du Louvre are fragrant new blends which pay homage to the two faces of the Louvre: the monumental aspect of the palace with its elegant architecture and the poetic charm of the Tuileries Garden._

-The Thé du Louvre - Garden Tea is reminiscent of a gentle stroll through the Tuileries Garden, between colourful flowerbeds and shady copses.
-A gourmet green tea with notes of apple, plum and quince.”_
+_The Thé du Louvre - Garden Tea is reminiscent of a gentle stroll through the Tuileries Garden, between colourful flowerbeds and shady copses.
+A gourmet green tea with notes of apple, plum and quince."_

 ### First Infusion (20s, 75°C)